projectara/greybus-spec/source/device_class.rst

 -----------------

 This section defines the operations used on a connection implementing the Greybus vibrator protocol.
-This protocol allows an AP to manager a vibrator device present on a module.
+This protocol allows an AP to manage a vibrator device present on a module.
 The protocol is very simple, and maps almost directly to the userspace HAL vibrator interface.